Rule X: Transfer of Credit

 - Where transfer credit is sought for a course required by Rule I, the course must be substantially the equivalent of the corresponding course in UNH Law’s curriculum, and the hours of credit for such courses must be not less than one (1) hour less than the credit hours granted for UNH Law’s corresponding course.
 (Revised by faculty 6/1/2018)

 - To obtain credit for elective or required courses, a grade of C or better must be earned, as determined under subdivision D, 4, of this rule.

-- Students transferring into UNH Law are required to complete four (4) semesters of residency, and UNH Law Hybrid JD are required to complete six (6) semesters of residency as defined in Rule I.
+- Students transferring into UNH Law Residential JD are required to complete four (4) semesters of residency, and UNH Law Hybrid JD are required to complete six (6) semesters of residency as defined in Rule I.